RobRoseKnows/robrose.io/src/pages/about.md

 title: "About"
 ---

-Rob Rose is a Software Engineer, organizer and writer based out of NYC.
+Rob Rose is a software engineer and writer based out of NYC.